 Refer to "5.1 Protecting Data Using Encryption".
-The following describes the differences from the transparent data encryption operation in the file-based keystore described in "5.1 Protecting Data Using Encryption".
+The following describes the differences from the transparent data encryption operation linked with the Hardware Security Module (HSM) described in "5.1 Protecting Data Using Encryption".

 Encryption mechanisms

 Two-layer encryption key and the keystore